detmanski/nosql-challenge/README.md

 The second notebook noSQL_analysis_starter.ipynb contains the exploritory analysis for this assignment.
 Through this we find the top 5 establishments nearest to Penang Flavours.
 In addition we find how many restaurants in each local authority have a hygiene score of 0.

+All code in the repo not provided in the starter was written by Dianne Etmanski

 Thanks for viewing!